shiltemann/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 >
 > {% if include.short %}
 > This is the **shortened version**.
 Instead of running each tool individually, we will employ
-> workflows to run groups of analysis steps at once (e.g. data cleaning).
+> workflows to run groups of analysis steps (e.g. data cleaning) at once.
 If you would like
 > more in-depth discussion of each step, please see the [longer version of tutorial]({{ site.baseurl }}{% link topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md %})
 > {% else %}
 > This is the **extended version**.
 We will run every tool manually and discuss the results in detail.
 > If you would like to run through the tutorial a bit quicker and use workflows to run groups of
-> analysis steps at once (e.g. data cleaning), please see the [shorter version of this tutorial]({{ site.baseurl }}{% link topics/metagenomics/tutorials/mothur-miseq-sop-short/tutorial.md %})
+> analysis steps (e.g. data cleaning) at once, please see the [shorter version of this tutorial]({{ site.baseurl }}{% link topics/metagenomics/tutorials/mothur-miseq-sop-short/tutorial.md %})
 > {% endif %}
 {: .comment}